th-schwarz/C5Connector.Java/README.md

 The Java backend for the [filemanager of corefive](http://github.com/simogeo/Filemanager).

-C5Connector.Java is distributed under the [LGPL](http://www.gnu.org/licenses/lgpl-3.0.html) and [MPL](http://www.mozilla.org/MPL/2.0/) Open Source licenses.
-This **dual copyleft licensing model** is flexible and allows you to choose the license that is best suited for your needs.
-The Open Source licenses are intended for:
+C5Connector.Java is distributed under the [MPL](http://www.mozilla.org/MPL/2.0/) Open Source licenses.
+The Open Source license is intended for:

 * Integrating C5Connector.Java into Open Source software.
 * Personal and educational use of C5Connector.Java.